SetProtocol/STIPS/STIPS/STIP-001.md

     *   Allow for multiple positions and potentially open it to 3rd party managers
 *   Low initial development cost
 *   External interface would be exactly similar to CLM
-    *   Existing FlexibleLeverageStrategyAdapter contract design can be used to interact with the AaveLeverageModule
+    *   Allows us to use existing FlexibleLeverageStrategyAdapter contract along with the new ALM
-    *   Note: Will need to write a new FlexibleLeverageStrategyAdapter for ALM, cause the existing one is meant specifically for CLM
-    *   Existing off-chain infrastructure can be used to support new leverage products on Aave
+        *   Existing FlexibleLeverageStrategyAdapter uses `collateralBalance = collateralToken.balanceOf(setToken) * exchangeRate`, which is specific to Compound, and would need to be updated to just `collateralBalance = collateralToken.balanceOf(setToken)` to work with Aave
-*   Both FlexibleLeverageStrategyAdapter and Aave will use chainlink price feeds
-    *   Increases security of products based on ALM compared to CLM.
-In CLM we do face the risk of liquidation in case of difference in compound and chainlink oracles prices
+        *   Both FlexibleLeverageStrategyAdapter and Aave will use chainlink price feeds.
+Increases security and efficiency of products based on ALM, compared to CLM.
+    *   Existing off-chain infrastructure can be used to support new ALM

 *   Will need to write a new module for every lending protocol that we support in future (if any)

 **Why should we go ahead with Option 2?**